 We currently have vacancies for violins and harps (most other instruments have a waiting list).
 We expect players to have reached Grade 8 standard or equivalent.

-We normally just ask prospective new members to sit beside the section leader for part of a rehearsal.
+No, we normally just ask prospective new members to sit beside the section leader for part of a rehearsal.
 Principal players may have a more formal audition.

+Normally £130/year.
 Our income from ticket sales and donations is insufficient to cover our costs, so we collect a subscription from members who regularly attend rehearsals.
 Details are our subscriptions page.
 In cases of hardship, please consult the chair, Paul Jenner.

 We do sometimes hire extras and soloists when necessary.
 Since we are a non-professional orchestra the fee we pay is normally less than the professional rate.
 You are welcome to submit a CV or sample performance using our contact form if you wish to be considered for future performances.

 We rehearse most Monday evenings during term time - about 8 rehearsals for each concert, four concerts a year.
 Rehearsals are at Bishop Justus CE School, Magpie Hall Lane, Bromley BR2 8HZ.
 A detailed rehearsal schedule and directions are on our members page.

 There are no stands at our current rehearsal venue, please bring your own.

 Tea, coffee and biscuits are available at rehearsals and cost 50p.